Yes, it’s that time for a strategic action plan!

 Why A Strategic Action Plan?

-The strategic action plan is a document you create based on the specific goals and objectives you want to achieve, the strategy you will implement to achieve that goal and the tactical actions you will take to complete the mission.
+The strategic action plan is a document you create based on the specific goals you want to achieve, the strategy you will implement to achieve your goals, and the tactics you will apply to complete the mission.

 So, what is the best way to begin creating your strategic action plan?